 If you're a casual traveler, signing up for a hotel credit card can qualify you for upgrades and special perks usually reserved for touring rock stars.
 Frequent guests can cover the costs of personal trips to the kinds of resorts not usually covered under corporate travel policies.
 Our list of this season's best hotel credit cards features rewards programs that maximize your earnings without holding back on bonus rewards.

-While not a traditional hotel loyalty program, the flexibility of the Capital One Venture Rewards Credit Card makes it a great "go-to" card for all things travel.
-You'll earn double miles per dollar on every purchase you make with this card, which is a good earning rate for not having to follow categories.
-Use your Venture card to book your hotel, then use Capital One's "Purchase Eraser" tool to erase your charge by redeeming your miles.
-Your miles can used toward any travel arrangements: airfare, hotels, cruises, even taxis.
+Although the Capital One® Venture® Rewards Credit Card is not a traditional hotel loyalty program, it still makes a great "go-to" card for all things travel.
+You can earn unlimited 2X miles per dollar on every purchase you make with this card, which is a good earning rate for not having to follow categories.
+Capital One® Venture® Rewards Credit Card also offers a one-time bonus of 40,000 miles once you spend $3,000 on purchases within the first 3 months.
+Use your Venture® card for any travel purchase, and watch the miles add up – rewards don't expire so you can redeem points at your discretion.
 Want a straight-forward redemption rate?
 Just add two zeros to the purchase price, and that's how many points you'll need to cover the cost.

 Finding the best value among hotel credit cards

 Such strong competition among both hotel chains and credit card issuers has resulted in some unprecedented signup offers for new customers.
 Each of the hotel credit cards on our list offers enough rewards points with a qualifying purchase for at least one hotel night.

 But the very best cards rocket you into the same orbit as guests who had to earn their gold, platinum, or diamond status one night at a time.
 The extra recognition at the front desk, an unexpected gift on your dresser, and the incremental bonus points you'll earn with elite status offer big returns on relatively low annual fees.